williampollet/presentations/PITCHME.md

-# Make automatic code reviews with pronto
+## automatic code reviews with pronto

 Hello there